benjaminkomen/TibiaWikiBot/README.md

 # TibiaWikiBot

 TibiaWikiBot is a MediaWiki bot which can be run in IDE's such as Eclipse or IntelliJ.
-It has two main usecases:
+It has these main usecases:
+- FixCreatures
-- FixCreatures;
+- FixItems
-- FixItems.
+- FixLootStatistics

 These are used to add missing links to creatures on item pages and missing links to items on creature pages on [TibiaWiki](https://tibia.fandom.com), a wiki about the game [Tibia](https://www.tibia.com).